Sinpls/Dofus-Crafting-Tracker/Features.md

 ### 5. Craftimizer Integration
 - Modified useCalculation hook to export addEquipment function
-- Allows adding items from SalesTracker back to Craftimizer
+- Allows adding items from SalesTracker back to Craftimizer (THIS IS CURRENTLY NOT FUNCTIONAL)

 ### 6. UI Components
 - Integrated shadcn/ui library components